yquest/tutorials/frontend-1/readme.md

 ## Frontend tutorial 1

-This tutorial aims to share a way of creation a frontend static page with high productive tehlologies and correspondent basic configurations.
+This tutorial aims to share a way of creation a frontend static page with high productive technologies and correspondent basic configurations.

 ***